256dpi/arduino-mqtt/README.md

 This library bundles the [lwmqtt](https://github.com/256dpi/lwmqtt) MQTT 3.1.1 client and adds a thin wrapper to get an Arduino like API.

 Download the latest version from the [release](https://github.com/256dpi/arduino-mqtt/releases) section.
-Or even better use the builtin Library Manager in the Arduino IDE and search for "lwmqtt" or "MQTT".
+Or even better use the built-in Library Manager in the Arduino IDE and search for "lwmqtt".

 The library is also available on [PlatformIO](https://platformio.org/lib/show/617/MQTT).
 You can install it by running: `pio lib install "256dpi/MQTT"`.